matteopolak/tcd/README.md

 ## Using pre-made datasets

-Pre-made datasets can be downloaded from the [datasets] branch of the repository.
+Pre-made datasets can be downloaded from [the Mediafire folder](https://www.mediafire.com/folder/agnhlbxz0q5zw/datasets).

 ## Piping data to a database